joserocha3/startup-super-pack/server/README.md

 ### Heroku

 In the Heroku dashboard you can create an app, then under the deploy section link your repository.
-[This buildpack](https://github.com/lstoll/heroku-buildpack-monorepo) and the `heroku-postbuild` script will assure Heroku properly builds and starts your app.
+Add [this buildpack](https://github.com/lstoll/heroku-buildpack-monorepo), then add the node js buildpack _below_ it.
+The buildpack and the `heroku-postbuild` script will assure Heroku properly builds and starts your app.

 ## Commands